Hello people; a plastic’s melting point is essential in determining its applicability. Let’s have a look at the plastic melting temperature values.

 The Importance of Melt and Mold Temperature

-Talking about mold temperature, people assume that this doesn’t have much of an impact on final product integrity, but they’re wrong.
+Talking about mold temperature, people assume that this doesn’t impact final product integrity much, but they’re wrong.
 It’s less obvious but has an acute effect on final properties.

-Amorphous materials like polycarbonate and ABS have higher model temperatures producing lower levels of molded in-stress and greater impact strength, fatigue performance, and stress-crack resistance.
+Amorphous materials like polycarbonate and ABS have higher model temperatures producing lower levels of molded in-stress and more significant impact strength, fatigue performance, and stress-crack resistance.

 - How is Plastic made?
 A Simple and Detailed Explanation.